jedisct1/huggingface-xet

 Storage: Chunks are bundled into "xorbs" and metadata is stored in "MDB shards" for efficient retrieval.

-When downloading from HuggingFace, the library queries the CAS (content-addressable storage) API to find which chunks are needed, fetches them, decompresses, and reconstructs the original file.
+When downloading from HuggingFace, the library queries the CAS (content-addressable storage) API to find which chunks are needed, fetches them (optionally in parallel using a thread pool), decompresses, and reconstructs the original file.

 This implementation follows the official XET protocol specification exactly.